baba-chene/Baba-is-us/core/src/com/babachene/gui/README.md

 #### How to add a new entity type:

-* Baba class holds the id of all entity types: add a new id here.
+* Baba class holds the list of all enity id, and a new name here.
-* Rsrc class holds references to textures (TextureRegion), add a texture field here and program its initialization in the loadEverything() method.
+* Rsrc class holds references to textures (TextureRegion) and manages them all, add a texture field here.
+* Still in Rsrc, program its initialization in the loadEverything() method.
-* gui.renderer.Mapper class contains a function that maps ID from Baba to textures from Rsrc, add the mapping in the switch/case.
+* Rsrc also contains a function that maps ID from Baba to textures, add the mapping in the switch/case.